muratk3n/thirdwave/en/2021/05/anatolia.md

 happen?
 And where might we find it in our sources or primary documents?...

-So then, in linguistic terms where was Anadolu before the 1071 battle of Manzikert (in Armenian) or Malazgirt (in Turkish)?
-What would you suspect, given that for some thousands of years there were all these other peoples and languages in Anatolia?
+So then, in linguistic terms where was Anadolu..?

 It was always there (or here); it was a Greek word waiting for the Turks to arrive.
 Long before Byzantium, it already existed in Ancient